 Pre-pandemic, women were underrepresented as MSME founders and managers in Bangladesh.
-According to a 2016 report by the International Finance Corporation (IFC), only 7.2 percent of businesses in Bangladesh were women-led.
-According to the findings of the DAI and Ipsos-led survey, women-owned MSMEs in Bangladesh experienced sales decreases and business closures at nearly the same rates as the men-owned MSMEs during the pandemic: 98 percent of women-owned MSMEs reporting that their sales decreased during COVID-19 compared to a typical year (versus 95 percent of men-owned MSMEs), and 90 percent reporting that their business closed at some point during COVID-19 (versus 88 percent of men-owned MSMEs).
-These findings align with a February 2021 Asia Foundation survey, in which 65 percent of surveyed female entrepreneurs felt their company faced a high risk of permanent closure in the next six months, due to the pandemic's longevity.
+According to a 2016 report by the International Finance Corporation (IFC), only 7.2 percent of businesses in Bangladesh were women-led.17 According to the findings of the DAI and Ipsos-led survey, women-owned MSMEs in Bangladesh experienced sales decreases and business closures at nearly the same rates as the men-owned MSMEs during the pandemic: 98 percent of women-owned MSMEs reporting that their sales decreased during COVID-19 compared to a typical year (versus 95 percent of men-owned MSMEs), and 90 percent reporting that their business closed at some point during COVID-19 (versus 88 percent of men-owned MSMEs).^{xvii} These findings align with a February 2021 Asia Foundation survey, in which 65 percent of surveyed female entrepreneurs felt their company faced a high risk of permanent closure in the next six months, due to the pandemic's longevity.18

 Even though a lower percentage of women-owned MSMEs reported business-related digital tool use during the pandemic than men-owned MSMEs, women-owned MSMEs reported using social media and messaging apps at higher rates than men-owned MSMEs during this period.
-Less than half (46 percent) of women-owned MSMEs reported using digital tools for business purposes in the past year during COVID-19, compared to over half (52 percent) of men-owned MSMEs.
-However, a higher percentage of women-owned MSMEs than men-owned MSMEs reported using Facebook apps (26 percent vs 25 percent), other social media platforms (13 percent vs 8 percent), and other messaging apps (24 percent vs 14 percent) for business purposes in the past year since COVID-19.
-However, a notably higher percentage of men-owned MSMEs than women-owned (42 percent vs 35 percent) reported using digital payment tools for the same purpose during the same time period.
-This finding could indicate that social media, rather than digital payment tools, may serve as a more appropriate entry point to introduce women-owned MSMEs to other digital tools that can help them manage their businesses.
+Less than half (46 percent) of women-owned MSMEs reported using digital tools for business purposes in the past year during COVID-19, compared to over half (52 percent) of men-owned MSMEs.^{xviii} However, a higher percentage of women-owned MSMEs than men-owned MSMEs reported using Facebook apps (26 percent vs 25 percent), other social media platforms (13 percent vs 8 percent), and other messaging apps (24 percent vs 14 percent) for business purposes in the past year since COVID-19.^{xix} However, a somewhat higher percentage of men-owned MSMEs than women-owned (42 percent vs 35 percent) reported using digital payment tools for the same purpose during the same period.^{xx} This finding could indicate that social media, rather than digital payment tools, may serve as a more appropriate entry point to introduce women-owned MSMEs to other digital tools that can help them manage their business.

-xiii Decrease in sales by gender ownership: not statistically significant per Chi squared test of independence, adjusted p > 0.05.
-Business closures by gender ownership: not statistically significant per Chi squared test of independence, adjusted p > 0.05.
+xvii Decrease in sales by gender ownership: not statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+Business closures by gender ownership: not statistically significant per Chi-squared test of independence, adjusted p > 0.05.

-xiv Not statistically significant per Chi squared test of independence, adjusted p > 0.05.
+xviii Not statistically significant per Chi-squared test of independence, adjusted p > 0.05.

-xv Use of Facebook appsfor business purposes in the past year by gender ownership: not statistically significant per Chi squared test of independence, adjusted p > 0.05.
-Use of other social media platforms for business purposes in the past year by gender ownership: not statistically significant per Chi squared test of independence, adjusted p > 0.05.
-Use of other messaging apps for business purposes in the past year by gender ownership: statistically significant per Chi squared test of independence, adjusted p < 0.05.
+xix Use of Facebook apps for business purposes in the past year by gender ownership: not statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+Use of other social media platforms for business purposes in the past year by gender ownership: not statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+Use of other messaging apps for business purposes in the past year by gender ownership: statistically significant per Chi-squared test of independence, adjusted p > 0.05.
+Use of other messaging apps for business purposes in the past year by gender ownership: statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xvi Use of digital payments for business purposes in the past year by gender ownership: not statistically significant per Chi squared test of independence, adjusted p > 0.05.
+xx Use of digital payments for business purposes in the past year by gender ownership: not statistically significant per Chi-squared test of independence, adjusted p > 0.05.

-CASE STUDY

-MENKA BANGLADESH
+CASE STUDY MENKA BANGLADESH